WSLockhart/WSLockhart.github.io/index.md

 I recently started a side project to compile the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
 Problem suggestions are welcome!
 You can see a sample page [here](/docs/TimelessProblems_sample.pdf).

 Last spring I co-wrote a particle mesh code for a course in cosmology.
 The code loosely simulates large-scale structure formation in the universe.
-Check out the final [video](https://www.youtube.com/watch?v=aPW5df8Cvrc)!
+[Here](https://www.youtube.com/watch?v=aPW5df8Cvrc) is one of the final videos!

 ---